 One of the most popular ways to really experience the history, culture, and architecture of Denmark's capital region is to take the Grand Day Trip, a small group guided tour of three major castles including the UNESCO heritage site Kronberg Castle, which was the setting of Hamlet.

 On the tour, you'll get to visit Roskilde Cathedral, the burial place to more Kings and Queens than anywhere on earth, before heading to Frederiksborg Castle, the biggest Scandinavian Renaissance-era castle still standing.
-Be sure to bring your camera to photograph the beautiful nature of the Danish Riviera.
+Bring your camera to photograph the beautiful nature of the Danish Riviera.

 12 of 14